 “‘The combination of Lists, canvas and Workflow Builder allows us to get work done in completely new ways in Slack.
 Our team can now track and collaborate on tasks and organise information that can be shared across teams, all in one space.’

-How Do Slack Lists Work?
+How Do Lists in Slack Work?

 Here's a simple step-by-step on how Slack Lists function: